alinex/node-monitor/README.md

 - database - alias name of the database to use
 - query - the query to run
 - timeout - maximum time to run the query (default: 10s)
-- analysis
-  - query - an additional query to run
-  - timeout - maximum time to run the query (default: 20s)

 ``` text
 Database test-postgresql:SELECT 100 as num, 'just a...